 The following are the current categories of WEEE:

-Up until February 2003, there were no laws or regulations regarding the recycling of electronic equipment and devices.
-Once WEEE became law, electronics started to carry the crossed-out bin symbol, to indicate the correct way to dispose of electronics.
+Until February 2003, there were no laws or regulations regarding the recycling of electronic equipment and devices.
+Once WEEE became law, electronics started to carry the crossed-out bin symbol to indicate the correct way to dispose of electronics.

 Any WEEE items can be classified as such if they have reached the end of their use life, whether it is a household item or non-household item.